sirdeepsleep/FirTube/README.md

 ​Features:
 — ​Background play mode.
-— ​Ad blocking and skipping.
+— ​Ad blocking and skipping (expiremental).
 — ​Video auto-repeat.
 — ​Password for entry and password that wipes data + suspends access to the application (for emergency situations).
 — Emergency Wipe button (that also wipes data & suspends access to the application).